DobricLilujun/temperature_eval/readme.md

 # Temperature_eval

 There will be some updates for the in-depth analysis on the single inference.
-Last update: **15 July, 2024**.

-To do:

-  1. Creativity analysis and validation of results.
-     1. Why high temperature lose performance and why the most good temperature is 1.0 but not 0 or 2.0.
-     2. Hallucination detection count?
-How to give this as a statistical results
-     3. Perplextiy of stories, cosine similarity of stories, normalised edit distatnce resulst.
-     4. List all different types of hallucination and try to explain why
-  2. Summarization analysis.
-     1. What is the comparaison between STOA?
-     2. What is the worse cases of it?

 https://medium.com/ai-assimilating-intelligence/cross-entropy-in-large-language-models-llms-4f1c842b5fca